Shinra Myōjin: Iconography

-Shinra Myōjin is typically depicted as an old man dressed in three-pronged Chinese head wear and a red robe, holding a pilgrim's staff and a scroll.
+Shinra Myōjin is typically depicted as an old man dressed in three-pronged Chinese headwear and a red robe, holding a pilgrim's staff and a scroll.
 His hair is usually white.
 However, a scroll showing him with dark hair is known from the collection of the Ōtsu City Museum of History.
-According to Mark Teeuwen, despite his possible Korean origin, his appearance is “distinctly un-Korean”.
-Sujung Kim describes him as typically having the appearance of a Tang period official, and remarks his iconography shows less variety than those of other similar deities, such as Sekizan Myōjin.
-It might have been in part based on Taisho Rōnin (大聖老人; also Saishō Rōnin, 最勝老人), a figure belonging to the so-called Mañjuśrī Pentad.
-His name designates him as a manifestation of Mañjuśri as an old man, as it is a combination of two signs from the full Chinese name of Mañjuśri (大聖文殊師利, Dasheng Wenshu shili) and the term laoren, “old man”, pronounced in Japanese as rōnin; therefore, his iconography might have been adopted for Shinra Myōjin to give him more legitimacy as a Buddhist figure.
+According to Mark Teeuwen, despite his Korean origin, his appearance is "distinctly un-Korean", emphasizing on the Japanese contemporary view on Buddhism and its "alien" and "exotic" nature (coming from India) that was difficult for locals to relate at the time.
+Teeuwen posits that the Japanese way of depicting Buddhist gods as foreign was their way "to redefine the local in a roundabout manner".
+Similarly, Sujung Kim describes him as typically having the appearance of a Tang period official, and remarks his iconography shows less variety than those of other similar deities, such as Sekizan Myōjin.
+It may have been in part based on Taisho Rōnin (大聖老人; also Saishō Rōnin, 最勝老人), a figure belonging to the Mañjuśrī Pentad.
+His name designates him as a manifestation of Mañjuśri as an old man, as it is a combination of two signs from the full Chinese name of Mañjuśri (大聖文殊師利, Dasheng Wenshu Shili) and the term laoren, "old man", pronounced in Japanese as rōnin; therefore, his iconography might have been adopted for Shinra Myōjin to give him more legitimacy as a Buddhist figure.